-The following graphic summarizes the major features of the District's financial statements, including the portion of the District's activities they cover and the types of information they contain.
+Figure A-1 summarizes the major features of the District's financial statements, including the portion of the District's activities they cover and the types of information they contain.
 The remainder of this overview section of MD&A highlights the structure and contents of each of the statements.